anandu06dev/ng4StarterKit/README.md

 It's important to maintain a clear module composition and split code into reusable blocks.
 A common practice in organising Angular modules is to classify them into three different categories (1) core-,  (2) feature- and (3) shared modules.
 The **core module** shares it's content (services) application wide as singletons.
 While **feature modules** encapsulate blocks of code that is not intended to be used outside that module, makes **feature modules** a good candidate for the **bounded context** pattern. **Shared modules** contain the most commonly used code to be reused in feature modules.
 The **root module** may have an unlimited amount of feature modules.
 That is, the entry point is the root module.

-Angular's module system allows us to pack our domain mesh into a domain-driven design context.
+Angular's module system allows us to pack our domain mesh into a DDD context.

 **» Module architecture**<br/>